-For married couples in which only one spouse is applying for nursing home Medicaid or a HCBS Medicaid Waiver, there is also a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+For married couples in which only one spouse is applying for nursing home Medicaid or a HCBS Medicaid Waiver, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 This is the minimum amount of monthly income to which the non-applicant spouse is entitled.
-As of January 2019, this figure is $3,160.50 / month.
+As of January 2020, this figure is $3,216 / month.
 Basically, if the non-applicant has income under this amount, the applicant spouse can transfer a portion, or in some cases, all of his or her income to bring the non-applicant’s income up to this amount.
 While some states use both a minimum and maximum figure, the state of Ohio uses one standard figure.
 This spousal impoverishment rule is intended to ensure the non-applicant spouse has sufficient funds with which to live.
 To be clear, this rule does not apply to regular Medicaid.

 What Defines “Assets”

-For married couples, as of 2019, the community spouse (the non-applicant spouse) of a spouse applying for nursing home Medicaid or a Medicaid Waiver can retain up to 50% of the couple’s joint assets, up to a maximum of $126,420, as the chart indicates above.
-That said, if half of the couple’s assets falls below $25,284, the non-applicant spouse can retain 100% of the couple’s joint assets, up to $25,284.
+For married couples, as of 2020, the community spouse (the non-applicant spouse) of a spouse applying for nursing home Medicaid or a Medicaid Waiver can retain up to 50% of the couple’s joint assets, up to a maximum of $128,640, as the chart indicates above.
+That said, if half of the couple’s assets falls below $25,728, the non-applicant spouse can retain 100% of the couple’s joint assets, up to $25,728.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).
 As with the spousal income allowance, this rule does not extend to regular Medicaid.

 It’s important to be aware that Ohio has a 5-year Medicaid Look-Back Period.
 This is a period of 5 years in which Medicaid checks to ensure no assets were sold or given away under fair market value in order to meet Medicaid’s asset limit.
 Unfortunately, some persons mistakenly think that the IRS gift tax exemption extends to Medicaid rules and unknowingly violate the look back rule.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.